Haha (entertainer): 2000–2008: Debut and rising popularity

 In 2002, Haha became a co-host for the show, What's Up YO! alongside MC Mong and Jerome To.
 The three later became known as the "What's Up Trio" because of their strong friendship on-screen.
 Haha later joined the main cast of the third season of Nonstop, a sitcom about a group of college students and their friends and family.
 He remained a part of the cast up until 2003 which managed to gain him recognition for his acting and comedy skills.
 Haha later became the producer and presenter for his own radio show with MC Mong, known as Haha and Mong's Journey in 2004 for SBS Power FM.

 After leaving Nonstop, Haha spent two years alongside singer Taw, to prepare and record his debut album titled, "The Beautiful Rhyme Diary".
 The album was released on February 18, 2005, alongside his debut single, "Love Song" but it failed to chart or garner popularity.
 He eventually guested on X-man on May 22, 2005, and became popular for his imitations of close friend, Kim Jong-kook.
 His sudden popularity spike allowed him to become a regular guest for X-man, arguably the biggest variety show of that time.

-Thanks to his rising popularity, Haha was added to the cast of MBC's Infinite Challenge by December 2005 as the part of the program's format changes under new the PD of the program, Kim Tae-ho.
+Thanks to his rising popularity, Haha was added to the cast of MBC's Infinite Challenge by December 2005 as the part of the program's format changes under new PD of the program, Kim Tae-ho.
 By the time Season 3 aired in 2006, the concept and format of "variety & reality program" became very popular, and Infinite Challenge became the forerunner of many programs that followed with the same or similar format.
 Since December 2, 2006, the program has received the highest ratings of prime-time lineups for Saturday evening.
 In his final episode before entering the service, Haha performed at a guerilla concert at Yeouido Park that was secretly organized by his fellow co-hosts.

 He also returned as a guest for the sixth and final season of Nonstop in 2006.
 In 2007, Haha released his second single, "You're My Destiny" which took samples from the song "Stand by Me" by Ben E. King.
 The single managed to reach number one on the Gaon Chart and he performed it on his Comeback Stage on Music Bank in November.
 Haha later joined the show, Happy Shares Company as a co-host until February 2008.